chaoss/grimoirelab-tutorial/basics/install.md

 ### Installing from development repositories {#repos}

 Previous instructions are for installing the Python packages corresponding to the GrimoireLab coordinated releases.
 These packages are supposed to be stable and tested.
-But if you prefer to live in the edge, you can also install directly from development repositories.
+But if you prefer to live on the edge, you can also install directly from development repositories.
 To easy this case, there is a little utility: [build_grimoirelab](https://github.com/chaoss/grimoirelab/blob/master/utils/build_grimoirelab).

 > **Warning:** latest versions in development repositories may be unstable, not play well with each other, or even not work at all.
 Use at your own risk.